ranon-rat/sayBruh/README.md

 starting  server

 ```
-3-.Then you need to send the link generated
+3-.After that you need to send the link generated